betobeto/alzamon-site-versioned/_posts/2021-11-20-make-artist-earnings-great-again.md

 ### Were things really better before?

 Let's take [Kelly Freas](https://en.wikipedia.org/wiki/Kelly_Freas) for an example.
 One of the most celebrated and successful American illustrators of the 20th century by any measures, Mr. Freas's heyday as a highly recognized, on-demand illustrator was from the 1950s through the 1980s.
 Hundreds of covers for MAD Magazine and other science fiction publications, advertisements (illustration was still a highly demanded resource for advertising), even Queen's [News of the World](https://en.wikipedia.org/wiki/News_of_the_World_(album)) album cover... the man did it all and then some.
-And sure enough he commanded not just a living wage, but a very good one enough to sustain their family on a single income.
+And sure enough he commanded not just a living wage, but a very good one enough to sustain his family on a single income.

 Need more examples?
 Take [Al Capp](https://en.wikipedia.org/wiki/Al_Capp) and other comic strip cartoonists from the 1920s and 1930s.
 Before TV and the Internet, newspaper comics were the most accessible and popular form of visual entertainment, and their top artists (and even most second-rate others) were commanding huge wages that could be translated to [millions of dollars today](https://www.printmag.com/featured/the-advertising-power-of-comic-book-artists/).
 They were truly the entertainment kings of their era.